eregs/eregs.github.io/_pages/theming.md

 * [How to theme an eRegulations site](#how-to-theme-an-eregulations-site)
 * [Potential ways to improve the theming layer](#potential-ways-to-improve-the-theming-layer)

-# How to theme an eRegulations site
+# How to theme an eRegulations instance

 ## Overview